 Updated: Our Continued Response to COVID-19

-PATH Foundation’s third round of grants during the COVID-19 crisis contributes to a total of $816,500 in response funding.
+PATH Foundation’s fourth round of grants during the COVID-19 crisis contributes to a total of $2.3 million in response funding.

-This marks the third round of PATH funding in response to the coronavirus, and it focuses on urgent needs supporting food distribution, shelter services, Give Local Piedmont through the annual high school giving program, and small-business support.
+This marks the fourth round of PATH funding in response to the coronavirus, and it continues to focus on urgent needs of our community and the nonprofits that serve it.

 “In the face of the pandemic, our community has proven its resilience,” said Christy Connolly, president and CEO of the PATH Foundation.
 “However, even as we adapt to the public health crisis, we’re still faced with critical needs and difficulties.”